 In 1906 Amedeo convinced his friend Mario Peruzzi to join him in forming Planters Peanut Company in Scranton.
 His future was now firmly entrenched with the peanut, and two years later the company was incorporated as Planters Nut and Chocolate Company.
 The peanut and candy business quickly proved a great success for the two Italian Americans.

 While keeping company headquarters in Scranton, the manufacturing side of Planters moved to Suffolk, Virginia in 1913.
 The move cut out the middlemen and put the company in the heart of the area from which most of their peanuts were bought.
 It was also in Suffolk where the infamous Mr. Peanut was born.
-The enduring character was created by 13-year old Anthony Gentile, who entered his drawing in a logo contest sponsored by Obici.
+The enduring character was created by 13-year old Antonio Gentile, who entered his drawing in a logo contest sponsored by Obici.
 A company artist then refined the drawing, adding the monocle, cane and top hat.

 Amedeo Obici married Louise Musante in Scranton and the couple permanently moved to Suffolk around 1920.
 In 1924 they purchased the Bay Point Farms estate, where they relocated, remodeled and expanded an 1870s farmhouse and raised dairy cows.